 A short, 3 mile loop in the Hollywood Hills.
-Centrally located, with easy access from Hollywood and Studio City, this is a slightly easier but MUCH nicer alternative to other popular Hollywood hikes like Runyon Canyon.
+Centrally located with easy access from Hollywood and Studio City, this is a slightly easier but nicer alternative to other popular Hollywood hikes like Runyon Canyon.
 Fryman Canyon has fire road or trail paths, plenty of spur trails to vista points and benches, and access to the Tree Peoples’ Coldwater Canyon pavilion.
 While it is an urban trail, it doesn’t seem crowded on the trail.
 And while it’s dog friendly, it doesn’t have the pile-of-poop problem that Runyon has.
+Definitely worth checking out.

 My friend Blair had been trying to get me out to Fryman Canyon for a while, singing its praises as being “Just Like Runyon, Without The Runyon.”
 So, on a long weekend, I finally took her up on the offer and trekked all the way out to the strange and distant land known as Studio City.

 Yes, just a quick drive over the Hollywood Hills and we were at the trailhead just off Laurel Canyon Blvd. – a small and packed-to-the-brim parking lot, full of hikers, joggers, and dogs.

 While we did have to wait a few minutes for parking, I was assured that the turnover for the lot isn’t that bad, and you can usually find a spot within a short wait, even if the lot’s full.
 There is a $3 parking fee (up from $1 a few years ago), and we walked back to the gate to feed the meter and place the printed permit on the windshield.
 After you’re all official, head toward the parking lot entrance and cross the gate onto the paved road.